galpt/kissvpn/README.md

 ### Supported Regions

-As of now, we only support acceleration for a limited number of regions.
+As of now, we only support acceleration for a limited number of region(s).

-1. Use `Endpoint = sg-r.0ms.dev:443` for Singapore.
-2. Use `Endpoint = sg-r.0ms.dev:500` for Japan.

 > :information_source: **NOTES**
 > 1. (Optional) If you already have a WARP+ license and want to use it, follow the instruction [here](https://github.com/ViRb3/wgcf#change-license-key).